 Why You Should Take This Assessment

-Over 29.1 million Americans have diabetes and 1 out of 4 does not know that they have it.
-Diabetes is a life-long disease marked by high levels of sugar in the blood.
-Diabetes occurs when your body does not make enough insulin or does not use insulin properly.
+As of 2014, over 29.1 million Americans have diabetes.
+One out of four people does not know that they have it.
+Diabetes is marked by high levels of sugar in the blood.
+This occurs when your body does not make enough insulin or does not use insulin properly.
 Insulin is a hormone made by your pancreas.

 This Diabetes Assessment serves several purposes.
 If you don't have diabetes, the assessment will help you understand your risk for getting diabetes in the future.
 If you aren't sure whether or not you have diabetes now, it will help you better understand the likelihood, including symptoms and how you can be screened for diabetes.
 Finally, if you already know that you have diabetes, this assessment can help you manage your diabetes and control your blood sugars.
 Studies are clear that the better controlled your blood sugar, the less likely you are to develop complications.